techidaily/site-youtube-sure/source/_posts/n-2024-earnings-escalation-leveraging-your-youtube-channel-on-mobile-devices.md

 Sponsorship involves paying a content creator to use, demonstrate, or test a brand's product in a video.
 It benefits both the sponsors and the viewers when brands sponsor creators.

+### Affiliates

+Using affiliate programs is another way of monetizing your YouTube videos.
+With affiliate marketing, your audience is directed to a brand's landing page or product by clicking an affiliate link.
+A commission is earned when the user purchases successfully.
+It is possible to earn extra income through affiliate programs.
+Offer discounts to your followers when you become an affiliate for a product you already use.

+### The merchandise

+A similar tactic has already been discussed.
+Your fans can buy branded goods from a wide range of merchant platforms available today.

+### Premium YouTube subscriptions

+Using YouTube Premium, users can watch videos ad-free and download videos.
+Fortunately, you can still earn money by uploading videos to this service.
+Video creators receive subscription revenue payments in the same manner as ad revenues.
+You earn money based on the number of times Premium members watch your videos.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/2115928/19272" target="_top" id="2115928">